-Delivering road capacity enhancements, where appropriate, will help to tackle congestion and pollution providing benefits to health and everyday journeys.
+Where appropriate, road capacity schemes will help to tackle congestion and pollution providing benefits to health and everyday journeys.
 It will also support the economy and ensure the county remains an attractive place to work and live.

-Adopting a decide and provide approach to planning new infrastructure will mean that any road capacity enhancements align with our transport user hierarchy, prioritising the most space efficient modes of walking, cycling and public transport.
-This will help to create attractive environments for residents to walk and cycle in and deliver the associated benefits.
+Adopting a decide and provide approach to planning new infrastructure, including alongside proposed new development will mean that any road capacity enhancements align with our transport user hierarchy, prioritising the most space efficient modes of walking, cycling and public transport.
+This will help to create attractive environments for residents to walk and cycle in.